Feline Herpes: What Cat Parents Should Know

 Is feline herpes contagious to humans?

 Feline herpes does not spread to humans.
-Diseases that can be passed from an animal to a human are called zoonotic diseases and include rabies, ringworm, toxoplasmosis, scabies, among other ailments.
+Diseases that can be passed from an animal to a human are called zoonotic diseases and include rabies, ringworm, toxoplasmosis, and scabies, among other ailments.
 Cats can carry some of these zoonotic diseases, so it’s always important to ensure your new cat is free of these ailments even if they don’t have feline herpes.

 References